colomemaria/community-paper/src/README.md

 The `method_comparison` section is divided into three parts:
 IT SHOULD HAVE THE FOLLOWING STRUCUTRE:
+- **compare_databases:** This directory contains notebooks that compare the ORIGINNAL LIGAND-RECEPTOR databases PROVIDED by each tool.
-- COMPARE DATABASES
+- **compare_cell_communication_results**
-- COMPARE CELL COMMUNICATION RESULTS:
 -- RUN XXX
 -- RUN YYY
 -- RUN ZZZ
 -- COMPARE RESULTS

-- **compare_databases:** This directory contains notebooks that compare the ORIGINNAL databases PROVIDED by each tool.

-- **compare_algorithms:** TO COMPARE THE PERFORMANCE OF THE TOOLS UNDER STANDARDIZED CONDITIONS, we construct a custom unified database for each tool BASED ON THE COMMUNITY DATABASE.
+THE RUN XXX, RUN YYY, AND RUN ZZZ DIRECTORIES INCLUDE A STEP OF CONSTRUCTING A UNIFIED LIGAND-RECEPTOR DATABASE (BASED ON THE COMMUNITY DATABASE) TO COMPARE THE PERFORMANCE OF THE TOOLS UNDER STANDARDIZED CONDITIONS, AS WELL AS THE COMMUNICATION ANALYSIS BY EACH TOOL.

-- **compare_results:** The directory includes notebooks for visualizing and analyzing the output of each tool.
-This allows us to assess the results obtained from various methods and gain insights into their strengths and weaknesses.
+THE COMPARE RESULTS directory includes notebooks for visualizing and analyzing the output of each tool.